incud/incud.github.io/README.md

 ### Poster presentations

 - Theory of Quantum Computation, Communication and Cryptography (TQC) 2023
-    - Poster title: *The Quantum Path Kernel: a Generalized Quantum Neural Tangent Kernel for Deep Quantum Machine Learning*
+    - Poster title: *The Quantum Path Kernel: a Generalized Neural Tangent Kernel for Deep Quantum Machine Learning*
     - 24-28 July 2023 in Aveiro, Portugal

 - International Conference on Quantum Technologies for High-Energy Physics (QT4HEP) 2022